 Section A. Severance Eligibility.
-Severance pay shall be granted to ASF Members in accordance with the following provisions:
+Excluding ASF Members who are discharged for just cause, severance pay shall be granted to ASF Members in accordance with the following provisions:

-Subd.
-1. All ASF Members who have accrued twenty (20) years of service in Minnesota State or any of its predecessor systems shall receive severance pay upon separation.
+- Subd.
+1. All ASF Members who have accrued twenty (20) years of service in Minnesota State or any of its predecessor systems shall receive severance pay upon separation. - Subd.

-Subd.
 2. Permanent and probationary ASF Members who have fewer than twenty (20) years of service in Minnesota State shall receive severance pay upon death, layoff that results in separation from service, or receipt of separation incentive.
 ASF Members on externally funded appointments with more than five (5) years of continuous service shall receive severance pay upon death.
-Externally funded ASF Members who have fifteen (15) or more years of service in Minnesota State shall also receive severance pay upon personnel reduction that results in separation from service or receipt of separation incentive.
+Externally funded ASF Members who have fifteen (15) or more years of service in Minnesota State shall also receive severance pay upon personnel reduction that results in separation from service or receipt of separation incentive. - Subd.

-Subd.
 3. ASF Members who separate from the Minnesota State Universities after ten (10) years of service in Minnesota State or any of its predecessor systems, and who combined years of service and age equals sixty-eight (68) shall also receive severance pay.